ilastik/ilastik.github.io/documentation/basics/installation.md

 Run the installer by double clicking the executable that you've downloaded.

 On Windows, there are typically no further modifications needed after installing CPLEX.
-After successful installation the *Automatic Tracking Workflow* is displayed on the Start-Screen of ilastik.
+After a successful installation, learning the weights in the *Tracking with Learning Workflow* will be enabled.

-If this workflow is not present, something went wrong with the CPLEX installation.
+If it isn't, something went wrong with the CPLEX installation.
 To track down the problem, proceed like this:

 * Make sure that the environment variable `CPLEX_STUDIO_DIR1280` is set and points to the proper location.